Dimension Distortion by Right Coset Projections in the Heisenberg Group

 \begin{theorem} For $1 \leq m \leq n$ and any Borel set $A \subseteq \mathbb{H}^n$,

 for $\mu_{n,m}$-a.e.~$V \in G_h(n,m)$, and

 for $\mu_{n,m}$-a.e.~$V \in G_h(n,m)$.
 If $\dim_E A \leq 2n-m$ then \eqref{euclidean2a} is sharp, and if $\dim_{\mathbb{H}^n} A \leq 2n+1-m$ then \eqref{koranyi2a} is sharp. \end{theorem} Here, $\dvh$ refers to this aforementioned ``more natural" metric on $\Vp$ while $\dim_E$ and $\dim_{\Hn}$ refer to the Hausdorff dimension with respect to the Euclidean and Heisenberg metrics, respectively (see \cite{SubGeo}).
-Our main innovation is to obtain a projection theorem in the Heisenberg group by first considering the Euclidean metric on both sides and then applying some kind of ``dimension comparison principle''.
-This idea is natural for right coset projections because the resulting bound obtained is sometimes sharp.
-Since the difference between left and right coset projections under the {\textit{Euclidean}} metric is trivial, Theorem~\ref{Hnbounda} leads to the following almost sure dimension bound for the standard (left-coset) projection problem. \begin{theorem} For $1 \leq m \leq n$ and any Borel set $A \subseteq \mathbb{H}^n$,
+Our main idea is to obtain a projection theorem in the Heisenberg group by first considering the Euclidean metric on both sides and then applying some kind of ``dimension comparison principle''.
+This is natural for right coset projections because the resulting bound obtained is sometimes sharp.
+We remark that the Euclidean-Euclidean dimension distortion problem for vertical projections in $\mathbb{H}$ seems to have been first posed in \cite[p.~296]{MR3276006}.
+At least one instance of applying Euclidean methods and dimension comparison to projection bounds in the Heisenberg group can be found in the proof of Proposition 4.9 in \cite{Hproj2}.

+By dimension comparison, Theorem~\ref{Hnbounda} leads to the following almost sure dimension bound for the standard (left-coset) projection problem. \begin{theorem} For $1 \leq m \leq n$ and any Borel set $A \subseteq \mathbb{H}^n$,